RTXUX/warp-bpf/README.md

 # Cloudflare Warp BPF Filter

+## Deprecation
+**Deprecated:** It turns out that `nft` support `payload statement` which can be used to alter packet content.
+It's much easier to use, so this tool is deprecated.

 ## Introduction
 A simple & stupid tool that mangles warp packets to emulate official Cloudflare Warp client.